Skip to content

 echo '{"BridgeWorkerID": "worker-uuid"}' | cub trigger update --patch --where "ToolchainType = 'Kubernetes/YAML'" --from-stdin

-# Mark triggers as enforced
+# Mark triggers as warn mode

-cub trigger update --patch --where "Event = 'Mutation'" --enforce
+cub trigger update --patch --where "Event = 'Mutation'" --warn

 # Update specific triggers by slug